chickenmcniggels/IntuiCAM/docs/gui/view_modes.md

 ### Usage Guidance
 When switching to Lathe XZ mode, users receive helpful information:
-- "View mode: Lathe XZ - X increases top to bottom, Z left to right"
+- "View mode: Lathe XZ - X increases top to bottom, Z right to left"
 - "Use left click to pan, wheel to zoom.
 Rotation disabled in this mode."

 ### Seamless Operation